Richard-Burd/react-redux-portfolio-project/README.md

 ## Next Sprint

+1.)
+Left off on Airframe.js
+    a.) figure out how to fetch & render a single airframe on that page. b.) use the correct lifecycle hooks if needed. c.) you need to match the patterns in the Nested Routes lab: i.) the "App" doesn't have <Switch> logic i.) you need the ({ match, movies }) logic you see on the MoviesPage component in order to get an individual airframe to properly render

 1.) get imgur images for see data airframes.
     a.) note the sizes and make CSS that controls the size of all images per application illustration